Osc44r/tf2schema/README.md

 - Automatic schema updates (optional).
 - Pythonic snake_case naming for schema functions.
 - Integration with file-based schema management for environments where file-only mode is preferred.
-- Uses `aiofiles` for async file operations and `httpx` for async HTTP requests.
+- Uses `httpx` for async HTTP requests.

 ## Installation